The Ayurvedic Perspective on Coffee

 Reduce or Avoid Coffee if You’re Pitta Predominant

 For the fiery folks, or anyone experiencing an increase of pitta dosha, coffee shouldn’t be consumed with frequency.
-Its acidity can quickly cause heat to accumulate and increase the likelihood of things like redness, skin irritations, anger, diarrhea, hyperacidity, and even difficulties with hormonal balance.
+Its acidity can quickly cause heat to accumulate and increase the likelihood of things like redness, skin imbalances, anger, digestive discomfort, and other telltale signs of imbalanced pitta.

 Reduce or Avoid Coffee if You’re Vata Predominant